Liri-Be/GameHall/README.md

 # GameHall
 Program for the classic games we all know - Four in a row, Tic Tac Toe, and Hangman.
 The program is written in python and uses Pygame for GUI and Python 3.7.
 Each game has five rounds.
-At the end of each round, the program presents the round statistics, such as the percentage of winning, etc. And at the end of the game (of the five rounds), the program presents the game statistics.
+At the end of each round, the program presents the round statistics, such as the percentage of winning, etc. and at the end of the game (of the five rounds), the program presents the game statistics.
 Also, the user may choose to enter the lead board and see the other users in the lead board who were in the top five.
 The user plays against the computer in Four in a row and Tic Tac Toe.
 Each game starts with instructions of the game.